Learning from the Ancestors to Create Safe Spaces in the Spirit of Hush Harbors and Bohíos

 Source: Hush harbor.
 (2023, December 13).
 In Wikipedia. https://en.wikipedia.org/wiki/Hush_harbor

 For Afro-Latinos, embracing our rich heritage involves honoring the powerful traditions and spiritual practices that have sustained our ancestors through centuries of struggle and resilience.
 The hush harbors of Black Americans and the bohíos of Puerto Ricans were more than mere physical spaces; they were sanctuaries of spiritual strength, cultural preservation, and communal solidarity.
-Today, we can draw inspiration from these historical safe havens to create modern spaces — both physical and virtual — where Afro-Latinos can gather, celebrate, and support one another.
+Today, we can draw inspiration from these historical safe havens to create modern spaces — both physical and virtual — where Afro-Latinos (and other people of color and true allies) can gather, celebrate, and support one another.

 Historical Significance of Hush Harbors and Bohíos